jnschaeffer/collections/README.md

     godoc -http=:6060

-While godoc is running you can point your browser to [http://localhost:6060/pkg/github.com/jnschaeffer/collections](http://localhost:6060/pkg/github.com/jnschaeffer/collections).
+While godoc is running you can point your browser to the package documentation:

+[http://localhost:6060/pkg/github.com/jnschaeffer/collections](http://localhost:6060/pkg/github.com/jnschaeffer/collections).